seb-cr/ts-cli-template/README.md

-# TypeScript package template
+# TypeScript CLI template

-A template for TypeScript packages.
+A template for TypeScript CLI projects.

 ## Usage